-The St. Kate's - St. Thomas DSW program will admit up to 20 DSW students for each incoming cohort.
+The St. Thomas DSW program will admit up to 15 DSW students for each incoming cohort.
 The program will start one cohort of students each year.

 - MSW degree from a program accredited by the Council of Social Work Education (CSWE)

-- Transcript evaluation and acceptable test scores for proof of English proficiency, as appropriate for international applicants
+- Transcript evaluation and acceptable test scores for proof of English proficiency, as detailed on the International Admissions Graduate Application Checklist, as appropriate for international applicants

 - Minimum of two years post-MSW social work practice experience

-- Previous teaching experience in higher education (full-time or adjunct) – strongly preferred
+- Previous teaching experience in higher education (adjunct or full-time) - strongly preferred

 - Minimum cumulative grade-point average of 3.0 on a 4.0 scale for previous graduate work